Jaimilit/beyond-the-barbell/README.md

 ## Functional Structure
 Home page: The home page contains a navigation menu, logo, and an image that gives the user an idea of what the website is about.
 Here users are given a option to join or go to any of the links in which they are interested in.

-Registration page: The user must create an account to make a purhcase or to sign up for a competition.
+Registration page: The user must create an account to make a purchase, write a review, or to sign up for a competition.
 To do this, they are asked to fill out a form on the page with the required fields: Email, username, & password.
 They will need to confirm their email address.

 Sign In/Login page: A username/email and password are required to log in for existing users.
 Once signed in, they are directed to the home page.